haiko-xyz/amm/docs/2-sphinx-vs-uniswap.md

 2. Adding and removing liquidity to new or existing positions
 3. Swapping assets through one or multiple markets
 4. Placing and collecting limit orders
-5. Other miscellaneous actions such as flash loans, protocol fees, sweeping etc
+5. Other miscellaneous actions such as flash loans, sweeping etc

 Each market created through `MarketManager` has the option of being deployed with an associated `Strategy`, which defines logic for LPing within that market.
 More information on this can be found in the [Strategies](#5-strategies) section below.